Tori Amos: Tours

-Amos' seventh tour saw her reunited with Matt Chamberlain and Jon Evans, but not Steve Caton.
+Amos's seventh tour saw her reunited with Matt Chamberlain and Jon Evans, but not Steve Caton.
 The first part of the tour, which featured Amos on piano, Kurzweil, Rhodes, and Wurlitzer, was six months long and Amos went out again in the summer of 2003 for a tour with Ben Folds opening.
 The tour began on November 7, 2002, in Tampa and ended on September 4, 2003, in West Palm Beach, featuring 124 concerts.
 The final show of the tour was filmed and released as part of a DVD/CD set titled Welcome to Sunny Florida (the set also included a studio EP titled Scarlet's Hidden Treasures, an extension of the Scarlet's Walk album).